 GODIVA Chocolate Rewards Club members enjoy sweet offers.
 Members receive a FREE piece of chocolate every month at one of its boutiques, FREE standard shipping for one online order, a special birthday offer and exclusive offers every month.
 Plus, when you spend $20, you’ll get a FREE gift the following month.
 Membership is FREE.
 You can sign up online or at a Godiva Boutique.

-Little Caesars always offers a great value, but it’s now making it even more tasty for bargain hunters.
+Little Caesars offers a great value with a tasty for bargain hunters.
 The ready-to-go pizza chain is offering 5 items for $5 each.
 For $5, get a large Hot ‘n Ready classic pizza, Caesar Wings, four 20-oz.
 Pepsi products, family-size Cinnamon Loaded Crazy Bites or family-size Bacon Cheddar Loaded Crazy Bites.
 All of the items are available from 4 p.m. to 8 p.m. daily at participating locations, for a limited time.
 No need to call ahead, no need to wait and no limit.
 However, the discounted items are available all day, every day by request.
 Copyright Living on the Cheap.
 The post Little Caesars Pizza offers 5 items for $5 each appeared first on Living On The Cheap.

 Little Caesars has reduced the price of its popular combo by a buck.
 Now get the $5 Hot-N-Ready Lunch Combo every day, from 11 a.m. to 2 p.m.
 Get a four-slice Deep!Deep!
 Dish Pizza with pepperoni and a 20-ounce Pepsi product for five bucks.
 The best part is that it’s “Hot-N-Ready,” so no waiting for it to heat up — just grab it and go.
 The “cheap” combo is available at particiapting locations.
 Copyright Living on the Cheap.
 The post Little Caesars: $5 Hot-N-Ready lunch combo appeared first on Living On The Cheap.